✨ Health insurance, now in PayFit - learn more

 But for UK business owners, thinking about holidays also involves calculating annual leave for employees.
 When there’s a constant barrage of questions from sun-starved employees, this can get a little tricky, particularly around the topic of holiday carryover.

-Thankfully though, help is at hand with this guide, and our annual leave calculator for UK businesses.
+Thankfully though, help is at hand with this in-depth guide, and our annual leave calculator for UK businesses.

 In this short piece, we run through how to calculate annual leave entitlement and explain everything you need to know about employee holiday rights in the UK.